 You probably have a lot of toys for your kids at home, but your angel keeps messing up the house with toys.
 To make your house more lively and less messy a fun indoor playhouse can be a solution.

-- 11 Ideas for a DIY Indoor Playhouse
+- 11 Amazing Ideas for Diy Indoor Playhouse

 You may be reading this article either for surprising your children or want to make a separate place for kids’ toys and playing.
-Well, both of the thinking is awesome, and believe me, you will thank us later after seeing the advantages.
+Well, both of the thinking are awesome and believe me, you will thank us later after seeing the advantages.

 You can make this indoor playhouse tent in no time!
 All you need is the wood and fabric of your choice.
 Drill holes of the right size at the edges of the long woods.
 And, put a pipe that fits in between the holes while shaping the angle of the tent as you like.

 For the bottom, connect the two sides with the pipes.
 Lastly, you can put the fabric on top of your DIY Play tent and your child is ready to start camping indoors with their favorite toys.
 The fun part is you don’t need to spend a lot of money.